Consumer Confidence - US

 The US consumer sentiment has been on a slowly declining trend.
 The UoM consumer confidence peaked above 100 in September.
 Although, in December it posted a steep decline of around 7 points, from 98.75 to 90.7 points.
 That might be a result of the US government shutdown which was the longest in history, leaving around 800,000 federal workers without a paycheck.
 Although, the confidence grew in February to 95.5 points, which was revised down to 93.8 points.
-This month though, UoM consumer confidence jumped higher to 97.8 points from 93.8 points.
-The sentiment deteriorated a bit further in June, but it May it improved slightly coming at 100 points.
-But the weakening trend resumed and in August we saw a big fall to 92.1 points, which was revised lower to 89.8 points in September.
-The number for September on the other hand was revised higher from 92.0 to 93.2 points.
-But, this month the declining trend is expected to resume again and this indicator to fall at 92.0 points.
+Last month though, UoM consumer confidence jumped higher to 97.8 points from 93.8 points.
+But, it was revised lower to 96.0 points.
+In November, this indicator declined slightly to 95.7 points, but was revised higher last week to 96.8 points.
+This month consumer sentiment is expected to increase to 97.0 points.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>